monch1962/kube-local-env/README.md

 For development against that environment, I'm using the following tools:
 - VS Code
-- a development container with a broad set of tools installed that I don't need to install natively on my laptop
+- a development container with a broad set of tools installed that I don't need to install natively on my laptop.
+The config of the dev container is being captured at https://github.com/monch1962/vscode-dev-env-spike, and again it can be adapted to different work situations

 ### Why this combination of tools?